golles/tomtom-apis-python/.github/PULL_REQUEST_TEMPLATE.md

 <!--
   Please include a summary of the changes and link to any related issues.
   Please also include relevant motivation and context.
+  Add one of the following labels to the PR:
+    - bugfix
+    - ci
+    - dependencies
+    - dev-environment
+    - documentation
+    - enhancement
+    - new-feature
 -->

 ## Breaking change